By Özge Terzioğlu

-CDCR’s backlog of transfers is evident in other cases from Sacramento County Superior Court in late October.
+CDCR’s backlog of transfers is evident in other cases during late October.
 Defense attorney Larry Pilgrim asked the judge to put off sentencing for his client, defendant Juan Mendoza, until Jan.
 29 because “CDCR is still not picking up transfers from the branch.”
 The judge agreed and said “the world is changing by the minute, and who knows, maybe we’ll have some transport in January.”

 Following this case, defendant Theresa Cabera, another client of Pilgrim’s, experienced an identical hearing.

-Public defender Robert Woodard also faced the same situation in Sacramento County Superior Court with his client, defendant Richard Kane.
+Public defender Robert Woodard faced the same situation with his client, defendant Richard Kane.
 He is a state prisoner who was not being transported to CDCR.
 While Deputy District Attorney Rainey Jacobson requested sentencing, the judge again opposed and decided to hold off sentencing until January because CDCR is not accepting transfers.

-In contrast to Sacramento County, CDCR is calculating credits and granting releases for individuals in Santa Rita Jail, Alameda County, without transferring them to CDCR intake centers.
+In contrast to Sacramento County, CDCR calculated credits and granted releases for some in Santa Rita Jail, Alameda County, without transferring them to an Intake Center.
 Captain Dan Brodie estimated that 3 or 4 people were released this year as a result of their credits.

-According to Capt.
-Brodie, county jails play no role in calculating and processing credits.
+According to Brodie, County Jails play no role in calculating and processing credits.
 He said “CDCR calculates credits and tells the jails what to do.”
-Because of this, jails are unable to support releases even if someone is eligible.
+Because of this, they are unable to support releases even if someone is eligible.

 Stephen worked at a fire camp in Valley View and intermittently served time at the High Desert State Prison and Lassen County Adult Detention Facility in Susanville.
 He said that when COVID-19 hit, “all of these good time credit initiatives to help inmates get out early came to a seizing halt.”
 He remarked that he could not get his college credit because the pandemic shut everything down, including education, substance abuse, and anger management programs.